 A. According to Executive Order 11988 referred to in section 1.1307(a)(6), a floodplain is defined as the "lowland and relatively flat area adjoining inland and coastal waters . . . including at a minimum, that area subject to a one percent or greater chance of flooding in any given year."
 This definition is often referred to as a "100-year floodplain."

-The Federal Emergency Management Agency (FEMA) is the administrator of the National Flood Insurance Program, and the federal agency having lead responsibility for flood hazard assessment and mitigation.
-FEMA has adopted the 100-year floodplain as the base flood standard for NFIP as that agency is mainly concerned with construction which could potentially harm a 100-year floodplain, rather than a 500-year floodplain, which is an area that has a 0.2 percent chance of a flood in a year.
+The Federal Emergency Management Agency (FEMA) is the administrator of the National Flood Insurance Program, and the federal agency with lead responsibility for flood hazard assessment and mitigation.
+FEMA has adopted the 100-year floodplain as the base flood standard for NFIP as that agency is mainly concerned with construction which could potentially be harm from flooding in a 100-year floodplain, rather than a 500-year floodplain, which is an area that has a 0.2 percent chance of a flood in a year.
 However, FEMA is also concerned with any construction in a 500-year floodplain if the proposed project is considered a "critical action."
 A "critical action" is defined as any activity for which even a slight chance of flooding is too great.
-Relying upon FEMA's guidelines, this office understands the term "floodplain" as used in Section 1.1307(a)(6) to refer to either a 100-year floodplain, or a 500year floodplain subject to "critical action" characterization.
+Relying upon FEMA's guidelines, the Bureau understands the term "floodplain" as used in Section 1.1307(a)(6) to refer to either a 100-year floodplain, or a 500-year floodplain subject to "critical action" characterization.
 However, to fully understand these terms and concepts, it is advised that you review FEMA's Further Advice on Executive Order 11988 Floodplain Management, and the U.S. Water Resources Council's Floodplain Management Guidelines for Implementing E.O.
 11988, published on February 10, 1978, at page 6030 of volume 43 of the Federal Register.